Hi, fellow marketing manager.

 Monthly recurring revenue is an easy metric to track (and remember in high-pressure meetings), but it’s critical for SaaS marketers to know what they’re working with in terms of current revenue.

-This is calculated by multiplying the number of paying customers with the average amount paid per account.
+This is calculated by multiplying the number of paying customers by the average amount paid per account.

 It’s a quick way to the track surface-level growth of a B2B SaaS company, and it's one of the first things investors will look at to decide whether they’re impressed or not.